FAQ & Fees

 • You may alternatively be eligible a rebate from select Private Health Insurances (BUPA, Teachers Health Fund), check with your insurer for eligibility.

-• Credit Card information will be taken at the time of booking a first appointment and securely stored within client management software for billing purposes.
+• Credit or Debit Card information will be taken in the service agreement form and securely stored within client management software for billing purposes.

 • You will be charged the full fee on the day of appointment and will receive a Medicare rebate (if you have a current MHCP from your GP) in your Medicare-connected bank account.